Fandi63/DRunner/README.md

 # The Language

 Drunner uses .txt files.
-They are like plain ext, but DRunner actually processes instructions from these files.
+They are like plain text, but DRunner actually processes instructions from these files.

 #### Example